Compare prepaid credit cards to make sure you get the best deal.

 - Purchase the card.
 You can purchase a prepaid card from many major warehouse stores and drug stores like Walmart or CVS.
 Some cards can even be ordered online.
 There’s no application process, though you may be able to register your card online to get a card with your name on it and to receive additional features.

 - Load the card with money.
 Most cards offer a variety of options for loading funds onto your card.
-You may be able to: load cash at a participating retailer, transfer funds from another account, deposit a check with your mobile phone, or have your pay direct deposited onto your account.
+You may be able to: load cash at a participating retailer, transfer funds from another account, deposit a check with your mobile phone, or have your pay direct deposited onto your card.

 - Make purchases anywhere you’d use a credit or debit card.
 Making purchases with a prepaid card is as simple as using any other payment card.
 Swipe your card at the register or enter your card information for online purchases.
 Some prepaid cards let you pay bills online or transfer funds to another person.